mmirudeea/website/website/lab/04/index.md

 Use the "**Pedestrian when Green**" and "**Pedestrian when Red or Yellow**" if the word "pedestrian" was written over serial using **UART** .

 :::info
-The UART (Universal Asynchronous Receiver-Transmitter) peripheral is a hardware module inside a microcontroller that enables serial communication between devices without needing a clock signal.
+The UART (Universal Asynchronous Receiver-Transmitter) peripheral is a hardware module inside a microcontroller that enables serial communication between devices without needing an external clock signal.
-The RP2350 has two UART peripherals (UART0 and UART1).
-The lab board's debugger chip is uses Pins GP0 and GP1 for UART serial communication.
+The RP2350 has two UART peripherals .
+The lab board's debugger chip is uses UART0: Pin GP0 (transmit - TX pin) and pin GP1 (receive -RX pin ) for serial communication.

 To read input over serial using UART you can use :